Aerial view of industrial wastewater treatment facility with multiple circular tanks and pipes.

 Moreover, it has better nutrient removal efficiency than anaerobic treatment.

 High energy consumption and maintenance costs are some of the disadvantages.
-Plus, the extra cost is incurred to remove undigested solid waste.

 The anaerobic treatment produces methane or biogas, which is a major advantage as it can be used as a renewable source of energy.